Aaron98990/ways-of-the-game/misconduct.md

 #### **Other offenses**

+- unsporting behaviour
+  - This is the most common reason to give a caution because it covers a lot of offenses that are listed below.
 - delaying the restart of play
   - Covered in the [restarts section](/restarts).
 - (player only) failing to respect the required distance when play is restarted with a dropped ball, corner kick, free kick or throw-in
   - Covered in the [restarts section](/restarts).

-#### **Unsporting behavior**

-> - unsporting behaviour

-This is the most common reason to give a caution because it covers a lot of offenses that are listed below.

 <!-- tabs:end -->

 ## Unsporting behaviour

+Unsporting behaviour is a caution.

 <!-- tabs:start -->

 #### **Simulation**